electricimp/MCP2515/README.md

 ### setOpMode(*mode*) ###

-Changes the opertation mode to the parameter *mode*.
+Changes the operation mode to the parameter *mode*.

 #### Parameters ####